-These are the journalists killed in the first month of Russia’s war on Ukraine
+These are the journalists killed during Russia’s war on Ukraine

 Oksana Baulina

+Anton Herashchenko, the government adviser, said Russian mortars that appeared to have been fired from the northwestern suburbs of the capital killed Baulina.
+He said Ukrainian authorities do not believe she was targeted purposefully but condemned Russian forces’ attacks on civilian areas.
+Herashchenko described Baulina as an “anti-Putin journalist” and called her death a “tragedy.”

+“She just wanted as a journalist to document [the destruction] for her audience, for her readers,” he said.

-Baulina previously worked at the Anti-Corruption Foundation, which was founded by top Kremlin critic Alexei Navalny.
-He was recently sentenced to nine more years in prison by a Russian court.
+Baulina previously worked at the Anti-Corruption Foundation, which was founded by Kremlin critic Alexei Navalny, who was recently sentenced to nine more years in prison by a Russian court.

 Other journalists paid tribute to Baulina.
 One called her a talented reporter with a “phenomenal sense of moral clarity.”